nickkeepfer/GitWorkshop/04-Project-Collaboration-with-GitHub/exercises/exercise-1.md

 # Exercise 1: Submitting Your First Pull Request

 This exercise guides you through the process of submitting a pull request (PR) to the [GitWorkshop repository](https://github.com/nickkeepfer/GitWorkshop).
-You'll submit the `git_history.txt` file you created in a previous exercise, contributing to an actual project on GitHub.
+You'll submit the `git_history.txt` file you created in a previous exercise.
+Alternatively, for a more representative experience, go to `sorting.py` in this diretory, do you think you can improve my sorting function, prepare a better one.
+Bonus points for creativity.

 ## Objectives

 - Fork the GitWorkshop repository.
 - Clone your fork to your local machine.
-- Add your `git_history.txt` file to a new branch in your fork.
+- Add your `git_history.txt` file or a Python sorting function script to a new branch in your fork.
 - Push the branch to your fork on GitHub.
 - Submit a pull request to the original GitWorkshop repository.